Provable Distributional Value Iteration under Partial Observability: Distributional Point-Based Value Iteration

 \section{Distributional Point-Based Value Iteration}

-Building upon the foundations of PBVI and DistRL in the partially observable setting, we now introduce \emph{Distributional Point-Based Value (DPBVI)}.
+Building upon PBVI and DistRL in the partially observable setting, we now introduce \emph{Distributional Point-Based Value (DPBVI)}.
 Conceptually, DPBVI is PBVI with $\widetilde{\mathcal{T}}^*_{PO}$ in place of $\mathcal{T}^*_{PO}$.
-As in standard PBVI, we retain point-based belief expansion \citep{pbvi}, but our backup step updates a finite set of $\psi$-vectors rather than $\alpha$-vectors.

-Recall that in PBVI, we maintain a finite set of belief points $\mathcal{B}\subset \Delta$, where $\Delta$ is the probability simplex over states $\mathcal{S}$.
-Each backup step creates new $\alpha$-vectors to approximate the PWLC value function, then selects one $\alpha$-vector per belief.
-DPBVI extends this idea to the distributional setting by replacing $\alpha$-vectors with $\psi$-vectors, where each $\psi$-vector stores one distribution per state for a given action.
+As in standard PBVI, we maintain a finite set of belief points $\mathcal{B} \subset \Delta$, perform point-based backups \citep{pbvi}, and update one vector per belief.
+The key difference is that DPBVI maintains a finite collection of $\hat{\psi}$-vectors rather than $\alpha$-vectors.

-By Theorem~\ref{thrm:risk_neutral_psi_pwlc}, a finite set of these $\psi$-vectors suffices to represent the optimal distributional value function $Z^*$ in the risk-neutral setting, just as $\alpha$-vectors suffice in classical POMDPs.
-We represent return distributions using the categorical distribution parameterization, which is mean-preserving when its support spans all possible returns \citep{dist_rl_book}.
-This ensures that the expected returns align with the classical POMDP value function, preserving the key convergence guarantees from Corollary~\ref{coro:pod_opt_convergence} while operating in the space of return distributions.
+In PBVI, each $\alpha$-vector encodes expected returns for a conditional plan.
+In DPBVI, each $\hat{\psi}$-vector stores a return distribution for each state, capturing the full distributional return of a conditional plan.

+By Corollary~\ref{coro:approx_risk_neutral_psi_pwlc}, any mean-preserving and $\bar{w}_p$-nonexpansive projection admits a finite PWLC representation via projected $\hat{\psi}$-vectors.
+In practice, we use a categorical parameterization to instantiate $\hat{\psi}$-vectors for computational tractability.
+This approximation is mean-preserving but is not assumed to satisfy the nonexpansion conditions of Corollaries~\ref{coro:pod_opt_convergence}--\ref{coro:approx_risk_neutral_psi_pwlc}; it is adopted purely as a practical representation of return distributions.

+Unlike PBVI, DPBVI assumes stochastic rewards.
+In practice, we approximate the reward distribution $P_R(\cdot \mid s, a)$ using a categorical representation, denoted the approximation by $\hat{R}(\cdot \mid s, a)$.
+Note the support of $\hat{R}$ need not match the support used for the $\hat{\psi}$-vector representation.